Kota Ibushi: WWE (2016)

 On June 13, 2016, Ibushi was announced as a participant in WWE's Cruiserweight Classic tournament.
 The tournament kicked off on June 23 with Ibushi defeating Sean Maluta in his first round match.
 On July 13, Ibushi made his NXT in-ring debut, defeating Buddy Murphy at the NXT tapings.
-The following day, Ibushi defeated Cedric Alexander in his second round match in the Cruiserweight Classic in a critically acclaimed match.
+The following day, Ibushi defeated Cedric Alexander in his second round match in the Cruiserweight Classic.
 On July 15, Pro Wrestling Torch reported that Ibushi had signed a developmental contract with WWE.
 In an interview published July 25, Ibushi admitted he had been offered a contract, but denied having signed it.
 On August 26, Ibushi defeated Brian Kendrick to advance to the semifinals of the Cruiserweight Classic.
 On September 14, Ibushi was eliminated from the tournament in the semifinals by eventual winner T. J. Perkins.
 Afterwards, Pro Wrestling Torch went back on their earlier report and stated that Ibushi had not agreed to a WWE contract beyond the tournament, which was a factor in him losing the semifinal match.
 On September 29, WWE announced that Ibushi would be teaming up with NXT's Hideo Itami in the upcoming Dusty Rhodes Tag Team Classic.
-When Itami was injured, Ibushi was paired up with T. J. Perkins.
+When Itami was injured, Ibushi was paired up with Perkins.
 The two entered the tournament on October 13, defeating Lince Dorado and Mustafa Ali in their first round match.
 Later that same day, they were eliminated from the tournament in the second round by Sanity (Alexander Wolfe and Sawyer Fulton).

 Return to NJPW

 Tiger Mask W (2016–2017)

 On October 10, 2016, Ibushi returned to NJPW, taking part in a dark match prior to the King of Pro-Wrestling event.
-Ibushi wrestled the match as the masked character "Tiger Mask W", based on the anime series of the same name, defeating Red Death Mask.
+Ibushi wrestled the match as the masked character Tiger Mask W, based on the anime series of the same name, defeating Red Death Mask.
 The following day, NJPW announced that Tiger Mask W would return to the promotion in January 2017.
-Tiger Mask W returned on January 4, 2017, defeating Tiger the Dark at Wrestle Kingdom 11 in Tokyo Dome.
+Tiger Mask W returned on January 4, 2017, defeating Tiger the Dark at Wrestle Kingdom 11.
 On February 5, after successfully defending the IWGP Heavyweight Championship against Minoru Suzuki, Kazuchika Okada brought up Tiger Mask W as his next possible opponent, leading to a program between the two heading into NJPW's 45th anniversary show.
 On March 1, Tiger Mask W teamed with Tiger Mask to defeat Okada and Gedo in a tag team match.
 On March 6 at the 45th anniversary show, Tiger Mask W was defeated by Okada in a non-title main event.